waleedrizwan/secscraper/README.md

 `visualize.py` plots the historical stock prices and insider transactions for a list of stocks using the yfinance, pandas, and matplotlib libraries.

+## Companies
+- To add or remove companies modify the `companies` dictionary along with its CIK

 ## Rate Limit Issues With Multi-Threading
 - The script uses multithreading to reduce runtime